Whole Wheat Fusilli with Tomato, Basil, Pine Nuts and Smoked Mozzarella

-This delicious recipe makes an excellent dinner, but you can also make it ahead, or double it and have the leftovers for the next day's lunch.
-You can substitute brown rice pasta for the whole wheat pasta if you avoid gluten, or use white pasta — although white pasta is not as good for you and tends to stimulate the appetite, so go easy on it.
+This delicious recipe makes an excellent dinner, but you can also make it ahead (or double it) and have the leftovers for lunch the next day.
+You can substitute brown rice pasta for the whole wheat pasta if you avoid gluten, or use white pasta – although white pasta is not as good for you and tends to stimulate the appetite, so go easy on it.

-As for cheese, you can leave out the smoked mozzarella and instead use ricotta, feta, or shredded Parmesan.
-You don't need very much of these high-flavor cheeses to get a satisfying cheese experience, but don't leave it out.
+As for the cheese, you can leave out the smoked mozzarella and instead use ricotta, feta, or shredded Parmesan.
+You don’t need very much of these high-flavor cheeses to get a satisfying cheese experience, but don’t leave it out.
 The protein balances the carbs.
-Serve with a salad.
-Enjoy!
+Serve with a salad to complete the meal.

-2 to 3 cloves of garlic, smashed, peeled, and minced (whack the cloves with the side of a large knife for easier peeling)
+– 2 to 3 cloves garlic, smashed, peeled, and minced (whack the cloves with the side of a large knife for easier peeling)

 1. Cook the pasta according to package directions, until firm but tender (al dente).